sarath-menon/Duckietown-Project-Notes.jl/index.md

 # Components

-This is an example app to demonstrate how Julia code for DiffEq-type simulations can be compiled for use on the web.
-This app is built with the following:

-* [StaticCompiler](https://github.com/tshort/StaticCompiler.jl) compiles a Julia model to WebAssembly.
-This uses [GPUCompiler](https://github.com/JuliaGPU/GPUCompiler.jl) which does most of the work.
-[StaticTools](https://github.com/brenhinkeller/StaticTools.jl) helps with this static compilation.

 ## Dynamical System
 * Effect of the actions do not appear immediately - the behaviour evolves with time
 * Eg. To go from 30 km/hr to 60 km/hr in a car we press the accelerator pedal.
 We know the card doesn't reach 60 km/hr immedately, it takes a few seconds to accelerate to that velocity.